5 Reasons to Love Southwest Airlines®

 5. Cheap Fares

 Another reason that I love Southwest Airlines is that they offer cheap fares.
-Mitch and I flew to Maui roundtrip for 20,000 Rapid Rewards!
-I just booked Mitch a flight to Denver for about 2,500 Rapid Rewards one-way.
+I recently booked flights to Denver for 3,000 Rapid Rewards one-way.
 That is almost nothing!
 When you have a big family, booking flights for these cheap fares is so awesome!
 When it comes to booking with Southwest, I recommend booking as soon as they release their dates to get the best price.
 Remember, you can always rebook if the price drops.
-Currently, they are accepting reservations through March 6th, 2024, and on August 3rd, they’ll release their schedule through April 8th, 2024.

 Bottom Line